The Golden Skybridge: 10 Things to Know

 - The entire premise is surrounded by gates, so don’t think you can sneak in and avoid paying.

-- The Golden Skybride is located off Golden Donald Upper Rd, which is directly off the TransCanada.
-From Banff it takes around two hours to reach Golden, and Golden is also two hours from Revelstoke.
+- The Golden Skybride is located off Golden Donald Upper Rd, directly off the TransCanada.
+From Banff, it takes around two hours to reach Golden, and Golden is also two hours from Revelstoke.

-- Plan for at least two hours for the full experience.
+- Plan for at least two hours for the experience.
 This includes enough time to walk along the bridges, enjoy the views, and take photos at the Touch the Sky photo point!
-If you take part in the challenge course or zipline you could easily spend half a day enjoying the Skybridge.
+If you take part in the challenge course or zipline, or ride the mountain coaster multiple times, you could easily spend half a day enjoying the Skybridge.
+The last time we visited, we were here for three hours.

-- On weekends expect the Golden Skybridge to get busy.
-To avoid crowds it’s best to avoid midday and arrive right at opening or two hours before closing.
+- On weekends, the Golden Skybridge can get busy.
+To avoid crowds, it’s best to avoid midday and arrive right at opening or two hours before closing.

-- Last entrance is 30 minutes before close, but some activities close 45 minutes before closing hour.
+- The last entrance is 30 minutes before closing, but some activities close 45 minutes before closing time.

-- Wear comfortable shoes, as the whole loop around the bridges is 3km.
+- Wear comfortable shoes, as the entire loop around the bridges is 3 km.

-- The trails are one way, but you can always do it twice, or three times if you want!
+- The trails are one-way, but you can always do them twice or three times if you want!

 Other Things to Do in Golden